Choclynn/Class-Project/README.md

 # Biking Jacket

 As the above title suggests this project is a jacket that is meant to be worn when going out for a bike ride.
-This bike will provide the wearer four basic functions.
+This jacket will provide the wearer four basic functions.
 A turn left signal, a turn right signal, brake lights, and finally a night time visability mode.
 This particular project is controlled by an Ardunio Uno.